 The good news is that adult dogs have more control over their bladders and bowels than young puppies.
 The house training process usually goes much more quickly with adult dogs than with puppies or adolescent dogs who don't have this control yet.

 Enroll in an Obedience Class

 Your adult dog is perfectly capable of learning new things.
-Even if he has never had any obedience training in the past, your adult dog will benefit from learning basic commands, such as walking on a loose leash and lying down.
+Even if it has never had any obedience training in the past, your adult dog will benefit from learning basic commands, such as walking on a loose leash and lying down.
 An obedience class is a great place to work on this training.

 An obedience class is also a great place for your adult dog to socialize with other dogs and people.
-It will allow you to see how he reacts to other dogs and strangers in a safe environment with a professional dog trainer on hand to offer advice.
+It will allow you to see how it reacts to other dogs and strangers in a safe environment with a professional dog trainer on hand to offer advice.